-The Company discloses information in strict compliance with the provisions of Act CXX of 2001 on the Capital Market (Capital Market Act) and the relevant Regulations of the BSE.
+The Company discloses information in strict compliance with the provisions of the Capital Market Act, the Credit Institutions Act, the Investment Services Act, the Companies Act and the relevant Regulations of the BSE.
 In addition, the Company has effective internal regulations that ensure compliance with the obligation to disclose information.